Eritrea: Biodiversity

 Historically, a small population of African bush elephants roamed some parts of the country.
-Between 1955 and 2001 there were no reported sightings of elephant herds, however, and they were thought to have fallen victim to the war of independence.
-In December 2001, a herd of approximately 30, including 10 juveniles, was observed in the vicinity of the Gash River.
-The elephants seemed to have formed a symbiotic relationship with olive baboons.
-The baboons use the water holes dug by the elephants and the elephants seem to be taking advantage of vocalizations made by baboons from the tree tops as an early warning system.
-It is estimated that there are approximately 100 African bush elephant left in Eritrea, the most northerly of the East African elephants.
+Between 1955 and 2001, there were no reported sightings of elephant herds, however, and they were thought to have fallen victim to the War of Independence.
+In December 2001, a herd of approximately 30 elephants, including 10 juveniles, was observed near the Gash River.
+The elephants seemed to have formed a symbiotic relationship with olive baboons: the baboons use water holes dug by the elephants, and the elephants use baboon vocalizations from the tree tops as an early warning system.
+It is estimated that there are approximately 100 African bush elephants left in Eritrea.

 The endangered African wild dog (Lycaon pictus) was previously found in Eritrea but is now deemed extirpated from the entire country.
-In Gash-Barka, snakes such as saw-scaled viper are common.
-Puff adder and red spitting cobra are widespread and may be found even in the highlands.
-In the coastal areas, common marine species include dolphin, dugong, whale shark, turtles, marlin, swordfish, and manta ray.
-500 fish species, 5 marine turtles, 8 or more cetaceans, and the dugong have been recorded in the country.
+In Gash-Barka, snakes such as the saw-scaled viper are common.
+Puff adders and red spitting cobras are widespread and may be found in the highlands.
+In coastal areas, common marine species include dolphins, dugongs, whale sharks, turtles, marlin, swordfish, and manta rays.
+500 fish species, 5 marine turtles, and at least 8 cetaceans have been recorded in the country.

-Eritrea also harbours many species only found in Eritrea, these include various bugs, frogs, mammals, snakes, and plants.
+Eritrea also harbours many endemic species, including insects, amphibians, mammals, reptiles, and plants.

 Over 700 plants have been recorded in Eritrea, including marine plants and seagrass.
 26% of Eritrea is arable land.
-Eritrea has diverse habitats, including Tropical and Subtropical Grasslands, Savannas, Shrublands, Deserts, Xeric Shrublands, Tropical and Subtropical Moist Broadleaf Forests and Mangrove forests.
+Eritrea has many diverse habitats, including tropical and subtropical grasslands, savannas, shrublands, xeric shrublands, deserts, tropical and subtropical moist broadleaf forests and mangrove forests.

 All of Eritrea's national parks are protected, which include Dahlak Marine National Park, Nakfa Wildlife Reserve, Gash-Setit Wildlife Refuge, Semenawi Bahri National Park, and Yob Wildlife Reserve.